Compare Small Business Loans

-The nature of your business may require that you regularly look up EINs of other businesses, or you may want to look up another business's EIN to validate their information.
+The nature of your business may require that you regularly look up EINs of other companies, or you may want to look up another business's EIN to validate their information.

 If the company is publicly traded and registered with the Securities and Exchange Commission (SEC), you can use the SEC's EDGAR system to look up such a company's EIN for free.
-For nonprofit organizations, you can do an EIN lookup for them on Guidestar.
+You can do an EIN lookup for nonprofit organizations on Guidestar.

-If a company is not registered with the SEC and is privately held, it will be more difficult since there’s no central EIN database for these companies.
+If a company is not registered with the SEC, it will be more difficult since there’s no central EIN database for these companies.
 Here are a few strategies you can use: